Which companies offer the cheapest non-owner car insurance in Idaho?

 State Farm

-Another excellent choice for non-owner car insurance in Idaho is State Farm.
-Average rates are $186 annually.
-State Farm has an AM Best rating of A++ and an NAIC complaint ratio of 0.7.
+State Farm is also a great choice for non-owner car insurance in Idaho, offering coverage at an average annual rate of $186.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.7.

 Travelers

-Our third choice is Travelers, with an average rate of $247.
-It has an NAIC complaint ratio of 0.49 and an AM Best rating of A++.
+Our third recommendation is Travelers, with average rates of $247.
+It has an NAIC complaint ratio of 0.49 and holds an AM Best rating of A++.

 PEOPLE ASK: